bitcoin-sv/bitcoin-sv/README.md

 ===========

 This is a Beta release, the purpose of which is to provide a preview of the code in response to requests from miners and pool operators.
-This release will undergo extensive testing before the final release in October.
+This release will undergo extensive testing and security audit before the final release in October.

 What is Bitcoin Cash?
 ---------------------